aiven/devportal/docs/products/mysql/concepts/mysql-replication.rst

 MySQL replication
 =================

+.. _replication-overview:

 Overview
 --------

 MySQL replication is always based on replicating logical changes.
-That is, the replication protocol may contain an actual statement that the target server should apply or it may have an entry saying "update row with these old attributes to have these new attributes".
+This means that the replication protocol may contain an actual statement that the target server should apply or it may have an entry saying **update row with these old attributes to have these new attributes**.
 These are called statement and row formats.

 The statement format is more compact but cannot represent all changes because some statements would yield different results if executed as is on different servers.
-The row format can represent all changes and it allows using tools like Debezium since the binary log contains full details of all changes in itself.
+The row format statement can represent all changes, and it allows using tools like Debezium since the binary log contains full details of all changes in itself.
 For these reasons Aiven uses row format by default.

 The row based replication works very well as long as the tables being replicated have a primary key.
 MySQL primary key look ups are very fast and the target server can find the rows to update and delete very quickly.
 However, when the table being replicated is lacking a primary key the, the target server needs to make a sequential table scan for each individual update or delete statement and the replication can become extremely slow if the table is large.